ESA-Programming-Community/general_coding_challenges/README.md

 # General Coding Challenges

 This repo contains General Coding Challenges which are posted occasionally.
-It's recommended that members of the ESA community try their hands on.
-The challenges range from beginner to advanced but are not tagged with the level of diffculty.
-These challenges are meant to help learners improve their approach to problems.
+It's recommended that members of the ESA community try their hands on them.
+The challenges range from beginner to advanced but are not tagged with the level of difficulty.
+These challenges are meant to help learners improve their approach to solving problems.
 For some challenges, some programming languages will be recommended (But you're not limited to those languages).

 ## How To Join The Challenge